Ask the Family: Format

-Theme music

-The 1960s series' theme music, with its distinctive sitar, was "Acka Raga" by John Mayer and Joe Harriott.
-The second theme tune, from the mid 1970s was "Sun-Ride" by John Leach (from the Chappell Recorded Production Music Library), which featured the cimbalom.
-The third theme tune was an arrangement of Scott Joplin's "Maple Leaf Rag" for banjo, piano and brass.
-"Sun-Ride" returned as the theme tune for the 1999 revival series.

 Transmissions

+Theme tune

+Early episodes - from 1967 to 1973 and perhaps beyond - used the track 'Acka Raga' from the 1967 John Mayer and Joe Harriott album Indo Jazz Fusions as the theme tune.

 In popular culture

 The show was parodied in contemporary comedy TV shows during the 1970s and 1980s, notably in Not the Nine O'Clock News in which both families were introduced as being almost identical save for surname, with all being quantity surveyors by profession (including the children).
 A spoof edition on The Kenny Everett Television Show featured Everett as Robert Robinson and as the (female) heads of the respective Windsor and Thatcher families.
-An episode of the radio sketch show I'm Sorry I'll Read That Again opened with a parody where "Robin Robertson", played by John Cleese, poured scorn on the families and abandoned them in disgust.
+An episode of the radio sketch show I'm Sorry, I'll Read That Again opened with a parody where "Robin Robertson", played by John Cleese, poured scorn on the families and abandoned them in disgust.
 One episode of The Burkiss Way likewise parodied it as Ask the Cleverdicks.

 At one point tabloid newspapers made much of an occasion where the father of one family correctly answered the question "What is the sum of all the numbers from 1 to 100?" in a few seconds.
 However, there is a quick formula for the answer, as demonstrated by Carl Friedrich Gauss, and the answer may have been known to the person in question.